 As the medical authorities took the patient away, the others were allowed to gather with Dame Mikah.
 The Duke's man joined them and said, "From what I understand, you're Dame Mikah", as he pointed to her.
 "And you're Sir Brian and your Sir Zimzod." pointing at the two men.
 Zimzod smirked at the man, and nodded to Brian as he said, "Yeah.
 Make sure to get his good side."
 Ignoring that, Mr. Shrev said "The police have your statements and the evidence.
 And it appears this was a situation of 'wrong place at the wrong time'."
 Mr. Shrev told them Rol would be returned to them shortly, and he thanked them for their assistance in the matter.
 Mikah sparked up saying, "We'd like to thank the Duke for his assistance.
 Without you, Rol would have been in custody for the next couple of days."
 Mr. Shrev waved the thanks off, saying he was just doing as ordered.

-As they watched the Duke's people leave, the press, who were deferential to the police, appeared to melt out of the way of Leonard's people.
-Soon, while the press remained at a distance and the police help to re-open that area of the event, the vehicle in which Rol left returned.
+As they watched the Duke's people leave, the press, who were deferential to the police, appeared to completely evaporate out of the way of Leonard's people.
+Soon, with the press staying a bit distant and security helping to re-open that part of the event, the car with Rol came back.
 He stepped out as they again apologized to him for the inconvenience.
 Rol was both friendly and forgiving as everything seemed to have ended well.
 The press did seem to show a marked increase in deference to the team and Countess' people as the security melted away again.
 While they made sure everything was ok with Rol, Zimzod discretely sparked his comms to the station's shopping grid and ordered a custom shirt reading Rol couldn't kill his attacker and all I got was this lousy shirt.

 As he finished, the Countess and her team joined them and Ursara introduced her lawyers as being from the firm Mikah was to meet with later that day.
 While introductions were made, Ursara said it might be a good idea, now that they'd made their impression on the fair, if they found an alcove and discussed their business.
 When Mikah and the others agreed, the Countess made use of her rank to get them a private speaking room, and have it curtained off so that no one could look in or read lips.
 This was made available, free of charge, for the Countess and the media were backed off by the fair staff.Emkir Scanning Outlets